WildCoastSolutions/Logging/README.md

 # C++ Logging

-This is a simple, header only, no dependency logging library.
+This is a simple, header only, no dependency, cross platform logging library.

+More on this library and others like it can be found at [http://wildcoast.nz/open-source](http://wildcoast.nz/open-source).

 # Sample Code